-High Times magazine announced that it has temporarily suspended the publication of two of its print magazines due to complications related to the supply chain and delivery service as a result of the coronavirus.
+High Times magazine has been a staple of cannabis culture since the 1970s with the High Times logo instantly recognizable by stoners everywhere despite their hazy memories.
+However, dwindling print media and the recent coronavirus pandemic have caused the marijuana lifestyle publication to fall on hard times.
+In April, High Times Holding Executive Chairman, Adam Levin, announced that the company would temporarily suspend the publication of two of its print magazines due to complications related to the supply chain and delivery service as a result of the coronavirus.